One-Day Foodie Walking Tour of Prague,Czech republic

 Sweet Treat at Old Town Trdelník Bakery

-After exploring Old Town Square, it’s time for a sweet treat at the Old Town Trdelník Bakery.
-This bakery is famous among foodies for its Trdelník, a beloved Czech pastry with a crispy outside and soft, fluffy inside.
-Trdelník, often called a “chimney cake,” is made by wrapping dough around a stick, rolling it in sugar and cinnamon, and baking it over an open flame.
+After soaking in the sights of Old Town Square, it’s time for a sweet indulgence at the Old Town Trdelník Bakery.
+This charming bakery is a must-visit for any foodie, famous for its Trdelník, a traditional Czech pastry that’s both crispy on the outside and soft and fluffy on the inside.
+Often referred to as a “chimney cake,” Trdelník is made by wrapping dough around a stick, rolling it in a mixture of sugar and cinnamon, and baking it over an open flame.

 Explore the Historic Jewish Quarter (Josefov)